kangabru/skin-tone-checker/readme.md

 ### Colour Check
 - Click and drag anywhere inside the app to analyse colours anywhere on screen.
 - Basic stats and hints are displayed to help indicate skin tone problems.
-- Note that an average of colours is used rather than a single point.
+- Note that a colour average is used rather than a single pixel colour.

 ### Colour Watch
-- Click and drag the eye dropper tool to place a watch marker anywhere on screen.
+- Click and drag the eye dropper tool to place the 'watcher' tool anywhere on screen.
-- The colour at the marker will be watched to allow the user to make colour adjustments.
+- The colour under the watcher will be watched to allow the user to make colour adjustments in external programs.
 - Click anywhere inside the app to disable the watcher.
-- Drag the marker to update its position.
+- Drag the watcher to update its position.

 ### Fix Above Windows
 - Right click anywhere inside the app to toggle whether the app is fixed above others.
-- Usage of the picker tool temporarily fixes the window until the watcher is deactivated.
+- Usage of the watcher tool temporarily fixes the window until the watcher is deactivated.
 - A dark border is displayed whilst the app is fixed above others.

 ---